victor-kolesnikov/light/docs/README.md

 to be published, but I wanted to find more simple solution.
 And as it usually can be - the solution manifests itself if you can focus out from the problem and consider different approaches.

-Let's me show how it can be solved in the example below:
+Let me show how it can be solved in the example below:

 ![Catalog Magic in a Data Lake](data-lake-catalog-magic.svg)